DiligentGraphics/DiligentEngine/README.md

 * High performance
 * Modular design
   * Components are clearly separated logically and physically and can be used as needed
-    * Only take what you need for your project (do not want to keep samples and tutorials in your codebase?
-Simply remove [Samples](https://github.com/DiligentGraphics/DiligentSamples) submodule.
-Only need core functionality?
-Use only [Core](https://github.com/DiligentGraphics/DiligentCore) submodule)
+  * Only take what you need for your project
-    * No 15000 lines-of-code files
 * Clear object-based interface
   * No global states
 * Key graphics features: